DanielFerrariR/tr2sa/README.md

 - Download JSON and convert it to Snowball CSV
 - Import existing JSON and convert it to Snowball CSV (connection to Trade Republic api isn't needed)
 - Connect to WebSocket (interact via prompt)
-  - Known supported commands (token is already added to the messages):
+  - Known supported commands:
-    - Transactions: {"type": "timelineTransactions"} // list of transactions with optional 'after' option to get the next list of transactions (after needs the hash from the previous call)
+    - Transactions: {"type": "timelineTransactions", after: '...' } // list of transactions with optional 'after' option to get the next list of transactions (after needs the hash from the previous call)
     - Transaction Details: {"type": "timelineDetailV2", "id": timeline_id } // extra details of a transactions with required timeline_id that is id of a transaction
-    - Activity Log: {"type": "timelineActivityLog" } // list of activies with optional 'after' option to get the next list of activities (after needs the hash from the previous call)
+    - Activity Log: {"type": "timelineActivityLog", after: '...' } // list of activies with optional 'after' option to get the next list of activities (after needs the hash from the previous call)
     - Cash: {"type": "cash" } // Cash balance
     - Can get more of options from https://github.com/pytr-org/pytr/blob/master/pytr/api.py code, but this project isn't supporting and explaining how to use the others for now